Three people arrested over man's death

 These are external links and will open in a new window

-Three people have been arrested following the death of a man in the east of Edinburgh.
+Three people have been arrested after a man suffered fatal injuries during an incident in Glasgow.

-The 49-year-old died after he was stabbed at an address in Magdalene Drive on Sunday night.
+Emergency services were called to Reidvale Street, Glasgow, at about 17:00 on Monday.

+Two men were taken to Glasgow Royal Infirmary and one later died from his injuries.